The deadline to submit proposals for the Washington & Oregon Higher Education Sustainability Conference is September 11th.

 Take a look at what SU and other universities in WA are doing to stay green!

 Compostable paper towels make up 96% of bathroom waste.
-Sign the petition to show your support of paper towel composting in bathrooms!
+Sign the petition to show your support for paper towel composting in bathrooms!

 Hear from local organizations on how they’re building climate resilience and how we can best support communities on the front lines of climate disruption.
 The summit will be hosted here at Seattle University!